-6 Possible benefits of participation
+Possible benefits of participation

-We cannot guarantee or promise that you will receive any benefits from this research.
-However, possible benefits may include a decrease in the pain you experience from your knee osteoarthritis and/or an improvement in your knee function.

 Participation in this project may have no direct benefit for you but may help with better management of knee osteoarthritis for the Australian community in the future.

-7 Possible risks of participation

-Medical treatments often cause side effects.
-You may have none, some, or all of the side effects listed below.
-The side effects experienced may be mild, moderate or severe.
-If you have any of these side effects, or are worried about them, talk with your study doctor.
-Your study doctor will also be looking out for side effects.

-There may be side effects that the researchers do not expect or do not know about and that may be serious.
-Tell your study doctor immediately about any symptom you experience even if it is not listed on the side effects list below.

-Many side effects go away shortly after treatment ends.
-However, sometimes side effects can be serious, long lasting or permanent.
-Your study doctor will discuss the best way of managing any side effects with you.

-Possible side effects

-Injection:

-Common (10%):

-Pain, swelling and/or bruising at injection site

-Uncommon (less than 1%):

-Joint infection

-Bleeding into the joint

-Triamcinolone:

-Common (1 – 10%):

-Temporary flare of pain or inflammation in the joint

-Headache

-Palpitations (usually < 24 hours)

-Hot flushes (usually < 24 hours)

-Mood / sleep disturbances (usually < 24 hours)

-Uncommon (0.1 – 10%):

-Temporary blood sugar elevation

-Temporary electrolyte imbalances

-Thinning of skin and soft tissue at injection site

-Whitening or lightening of skin at injection site

-Tendon weakening and/or rupture

-Cartilage damage

-Thinning of nearby bone (i.e. osteoporosis)

-Death of nearby bone (i.e. osteonecrosis)

-Severe allergic reaction (i.e. anaphylaxis)

-Botox A:

-Common (1 – 10%):

-Headache

-Flu-like symptoms, including fatigue and fever

-Temporary increase in blood pressure

-Constipation

-Nausea

-Anxiety

-It is very unlikely but it is possible for the toxin to spread in your body and cause the following symptoms (less than 1%):

-Muscle pain / weakness / stiffness

-Visual changes / eye dryness or excessive tears

-Difficulty swallowing

-Difficulty speaking

-Difficulty breathing

-Cardiac arrhythmia

-Urinary incontinence

-Rash

-Severe allergic reaction (i.e. anaphylaxis)
+If you receive the placebo injection we do not expect you to have any improvement in symptoms.
+If you receive the botox injection the possible benefits include a decrease in pain and/or improvement in your knee function.

-8 Privacy and confidentiality
+Privacy and Confidentiality

 The information gathered about you by the investigator or obtained during this project will be held by the investigator in strict confidence as far as the law allows.
 All the people who handle your information will comply with the Privacy Act 1988 (Cth).
-Your study data will be held securely at [insert site name].
+Your study data will be held securely at Royal Perth Hospital.
 Where the data is electronic, it will be held on secure servers in a ‘re-identifiable’ format.
 This means the research data is ‘coded’ with your data held against a unique study code, not your name.
 Once the data for the whole study is complete, the code link that matches your name and study code will be deleted meaning it will be impossible from that point forward to match you to your data (i.e. the research data will be ‘non-identifiable’).

 Information about you may be obtained from your health records held at this and other health services for the purpose of this research.
 By signing the consent form you agree to the study team accessing health records if they are relevant to your participation in this research project.